C-Otto/BitBook/documentation/commands.md

 when this transaction was first seen (which may be identical to the time the block was mined).

 The fiat value shown next to the coin amount is based on the exchange rate at the time shown above.
-The fiat exchange rate is only requested once per day, which is why the shown value may not be precise.
+The fiat exchange rate is only requested once per day, which is why the shown value may be imprecise.

 The inputs and outputs are aggregated per address.
 The symbol to the right of the address shows the ownership status (`?` if not set).